Procedures for Inspections of Radioactive Materials in Foods

 As a rigorous inspection, radionuclide analysis is conducted using a germanium semiconductor detector.
 After shredding a food sample, its weight is measured accurately.
 Then, the shredded sample is put in a prescribed container.
 The container is set in a detector, which is structured like a box covered with a thick layer of lead, and the amount of radioactive cesium is measured.
 Lastly, measurement results are analyzed.

 For an efficient screening test, a NaI (Tl) scintillation spectrometer is used.
-A NaI scintillation spectrometer is inferior to a germanium semiconductor detector in terms of measurement accuracy, but can shorten the time required for inspections and is less expensive.
-If the measurement using a NaI scintillation spectrometer suggests the existence of radioactive cesium exceeding the standard limits, an inspection is conducted again using a germanium semiconductor detector.
+Screening using a NaI scintillation spectrometer is inferior to radionuclide analysis using a germanium semiconductor detector in terms of measurement accuracy, but can shorten the time required for inspections and is less expensive.
+Screening using non-destructive inspection techniques does not require shredding and mixing of samples.
+If the results of these screening tests suggests the existence of radioactive cesium exceeding the standard limits, an inspection is conducted again using a germanium semiconductor detector.

 - Included in this reference material on March 31, 2013